joeparis/CS160-Spring-17/README.md

 MTH60 Introduction to Algebra with a 'C' or better

-Recommended concurrent registration in Math 65 and CS 120

 ## Outcomes

 Upon completion of the course you will be able to: